mlcommons/training/speech_recognition/README.md

 # 3. Dataset/Environment
 ### Publication/Attribution
-["OpenSLR LibriSpeech Corpus"](http://www.openslr.org/12/) provides over 1000 hours of speech data in the form or raw audio.
+["OpenSLR LibriSpeech Corpus"](http://www.openslr.org/12/) provides over 1000 hours of speech data in the form of raw audio.
 ### Data preprocessing
-(TODO)
+The audio files are sampled at 16kHz.
+All inputs are also pre-processed into a spectrogram of the first 13 mel-frequency cepstral coefficients (MFCCs).
 ### Training and test data separation
-(TODO)
+After running the 'download_dataset' script, the 'LibriSpeech_dataset' directory will have subdirectories for training set, validation set, and test set.
 ### Training data order
 Audio samples are sorted by length.
 ### Test data order